xpack/web-jekyll/pages/intro.md

 installing different versions of the same package in different folders, and managing dependencies.

+## Nix also provides reproducible builds, plus lots of packages, why bother with xPacks?

+Nix is a great project, and takes a very strict path in controlling the versions, down to the individual library.
+However, by design, it uses links to files, which are not available (or are not reliable) on Windows, thus Nix is currently available only on GNU/Linux and macOS.
+Plus that the Nix language requires quite some efforts to master.

 ## Why bother to manage versions when auto-configure can sort out the differences?

 The traditional way of dealing with different versions and variations between